spearo2/spearo2.github.io/_posts/2022-08-30-[DeepLearning] Linear Algebra(1).markdown

 This, however, is data just for today.
 What if we have a record for while year?

-Then we will get a system that has 365 rows which means vector size of 365.
+Then we will get a system that has 365 rows which means 365 vectors with a size of 2.

 Now the machine learning is a process of finding that system or model.
 More explicitly, finding out the co-efficients of each equation in the system.

 Machine Learning is a subject of methodologies to find a way to find approximated co-efficients.
-In this way, the system or the model we made out of the system we discussed basically predicts whether it rains tomorrow.
+In this way, the model we made out of the system can eventually predict whether it rains tomorrow.
 And this is done based on the data.

 Therefore, it is quite clear what are important factors in machine learning.
 1) Choosing a right metric/ variable/ or dataset.
 2) Choosing a right method to find the co-efficients.

+## Of course, in actuality, ML algorithms are more complicated than this.

 Usually, typical machine learning is for linear models, and deep learning for non-linear models.